Chymyst/chymyst-core/docs/roadmap.md

  5 * 5 - Implement performance metrics either through a given logger or through special molecules.
  Need to monitor: Bag size at reaction site; arrival rate; consumption rate; reaction error rate; reaction compute time; thread utilization (busy / locked waiting / idle) both for scheduler thread and for worker threads.

  4 * 4 - Move more code into the `go{}` macro, so that the `Reaction()` constructor has less work to do.
+For instance: sort the input infos by Scala identifier names, rather than by runtime-assigned molecule names.
+The sorting can then be done at compile time.
+Use type signatures for sha1 hashes.
+Separate Scala code sha1 and runtime-dependent sha1?

- 5 * 5 - Implement caching of `Reaction` and `ReactionSite` values by md5 hash, so that we can reuse some data structures if possible instead of recomputing them.
+ 5 * 5 - Implement caching of `Reaction` and `ReactionSite` values by sha1 hash, so that we can reuse some data structures if possible instead of recomputing them.
 (Note that the reactions close over molecule emitters, and reaction sites close over reactions, but many data structures use only molecule indices, and so could be shared rather than recomputed.)

  2 * 2 - Detect this condition at the reaction site time:
  A cycle of input molecules being subset of output molecules, possibly spanning several reaction sites (a->b+..., b->c+..., c-> a+...).
 This is a warning if there are nontrivial matchers and an error otherwise.  - This depends on better detection of output environments.

- 3 * 3 - define a special "switch off" or "quiescence" molecule - per-join, with a callback parameter.
+ 3 * 3 - define a special "switch off" or "quiescence" molecule - per-RS, with a callback parameter.
- Also define a "shut down" molecule which will enforce quiescence and then shut down the site pool and the reaction pool.
+ Or, define a "shut down" molecule which will enforce quiescence and/or then shut down the site pool and the reaction pool.

  3 * 3 - add logging of reactions currently in progress at a given RS.
 (Need a custom thread class, or a registry of reactions?)